 - Implants themselves do not create cleavage.
 Cleavage is created by clothing.
 Medium to large breasts without garments don’t typically touch—that’s just anatomy.

 - If the nipple is above where the breast meets the chest wall, when we place the implant, the nipple elevates somewhat and upper fullness is created.
 If the nipple falls below the point where the breast meets the chest wall, the implant creates fullness in the upper part of the breast, but the nipple position may remain low.
 In this event, we could perform a breast lift or mastopexy, a procedure that relocates the nipple to the desired position.

 Size can be determined by the desires of the patient.
 Smaller implants typically provide a more natural looking result.
 The size of an implant is somewhat limited by the available skin on the chest wall.
 A patient who has breastfed children will often have much more skin and so a larger implant is more desirable.
 Individuals who desire extremely large breasts in proportion to their body size may require a number of implant surgeries, each of which can incrementally increase the implant sizes.

 From years of experience with breast augmentation, we understand the effects different-sized implants will have with various body types.
 We therefore take exact measurements of the breast, and provide the patient with feedback tailored to their exact situation.
 We also avoid speaking in terms of cup size—it’s too variable.
 What we suggest is: Look at the different implants, hold them, put them in your clothes.
 It’s helpful in selecting the most appropriate size implant for you.

 Lastly, patients should never be pressured.
-Through an informative, dynamic discussion we review what the patient is trying to accomplish and make suggestions, but allow the patient to make the decision about volume for themselves.
+Through an informative and dynamic discussion we review what the patient is trying to accomplish and make suggestions, but always allow the patient to make the decision about volume for themselves.